 Hailee grew up outside of Toronto before moving to PA to play soccer in college.
 Is it any wonder she ended up making maple syrup for a living?
 It was a winding road with a brief stop in public accounting and five years teaching high school business.
 After helping on weekends/summers, Hailee had her first son in 2019 and joined the team full-time.
 Hailee’s favorite part of the business is bringing her dogs to work and giving tours.
 She continues to play soccer whenever possible and helps coach the local high school teams.

 Although Lauren is our youngest employee, she is definitely our feistiest!
 She is locally grown, having graduated from Jamestown High School in 2019.
 She enjoys the outdoors and working in her hometown.
-Her older sister works here as well, which is one of her favorite things about the job!
 Some of her favorite tasks at the farm include working with the cows, bottling syrup, and the work attire.
 Her favorite Nova product to make and eat is the maple cream.
 She is passionate about sourcing locally and supporting small farms.

 Brian Huddleson is the Chef at Nova Maple with over a decade of culinary and management experience in the hospitality field.
 Brian has an Associate’s in Specialized Technology from Le Cordon Bleu Culinary Arts School.
 He is responsible for overseeing the quality and standards of our syrup and other products we make.
 Mr. Huddleson is a family man with a loving wife (Kelsey) and child (Cameron).
 His favorite part of working on the farm is the physical nature of the job, keeping him out of the gym.